On Competitive Analysis for Polling Systems: Introduction

 As we mentioned before, there are articles that study polling systems from a stochastic perspective by assuming job arrivals, service times and setup times are stochastic.
-Average performance of policies is considered for different types of stochastic assumptions \cite{vishnevskii2006mathematical}.
-Exact mean value analysis for cyclic routing policies with exhaustive, gated and limited service disciplines for polling system of $M/G/1$ type queues have been provided in \cite{ferguson1985exact,takagi1988queuing,sarkar1989expected,winands2006mean,van2007iterative,gautam2012analysis}.
-Service disciplines within queues (such as FCFS, SRPT and others) are discussed in \cite{wierman2007scheduling}, however the routing discipline (choose which queue to serve) and optimal service discipline between queues are not discussed in \cite{wierman2007scheduling}.
-Optimal service policy for the symmetric polling system is provided by \cite{liu1992optimal}, where `symmetric' means that jobs arrive evenly into each queue and jobs are stochastically identical.
-Most of the works from this stochastic perspective are restricted to average performance analysis.
-The structure of the optimal solution to the general polling system yet remains unknown \cite{boon2011applications,vishnevskii2006mathematical}.
-Approximating algorithms for the polling system are very few, and none of those popular policies with proven average performance have been showed the adaptivity in general settings.
+Long-run average waiting time, queue length and other metrics of policies are considered for different types of stochastic assumptions \cite{vishnevskii2006mathematical}.
+Exact mean waiting time analysis for cyclic routing policies with exhaustive, gated and limited service disciplines for polling system of $M/G/1$ type queues have been provided in \cite{ferguson1985exact,takagi1988queuing,sarkar1989expected,winands2006mean,van2007iterative,gautam2012analysis}.
+Service disciplines within queues (such as FCFS, SRPT and others) are discussed in \cite{wierman2007scheduling}, but routing disciplines are not discussed.
+The optimal service policy for the symmetric polling system is provided by \cite{liu1992optimal}, where ``symmetric'' means that queues and jobs are stochastically identical.
+However, the optimal solution for the general polling system remains unknown \cite{boon2011applications,vishnevskii2006mathematical}.
+Approximating algorithms for the polling system are very few, and none of those widely-used policies have been shown to work well in general settings.